Phentermine/ topiramate extended-release capsules

 - you are pregnant or are planning to become pregnant

-- you are taking bosutinib, cabazitaxel, a carbonic anhydrase inhibitor (eg, acetazolamide), dexfenfluramine, fenfluramine, furazolidone, guanadrel, guanethidine, linezolid, or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine), or you have taken linezolid or an MAOI within the past 14 days
+- you are taking linezolid or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) or have taken one within the past 14 days

 Contact your doctor or health care provider right away if any of these apply to you.